GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Introduction

 \subsection{Main Contributions}

-In this work, we introduce \textbf{G}eneralized \textbf{U}ser-\textbf{I}nformed \textbf{D}ictionary \textbf{E}nhanced VAE (GUIDE-VAE), a novel framework that advances generative modelling for multi-user datasets through four main contributions: (i) a user-guided data generation process enabled by user embeddings, (ii) a novel covariance structure (PDCC) that enhances sample realism, and the applications of GUIDE-VAE for (iv) synthetic multi-user dataset generation and (iv) missing record imputation under data imbalance.
+In this work, we introduce \textbf{G}eneralized \textbf{U}ser-\textbf{I}nformed \textbf{D}ictionary \textbf{E}nhanced VAE (GUIDE-VAE), a novel framework that advances generative modelling for multi-user datasets through four main contributions: (i) a user-guided data generation process enabled by user embeddings, (ii) a novel covariance structure (PDCC) that enhances sample realism, and the applications of GUIDE-VAE for (iii) synthetic multi-user dataset generation and (iv) missing record imputation under data imbalance.

 \begin{enumerate}[label=(\roman*)] \item \textbf{User embeddings for generative modelling:} We propose a novel methodology to condition generative models on user identities by employing user embeddings.
-LDA is utilized to create automated embeddings, transforming users into vectors in a metric space that captures the similarities between them.
-These embeddings serve as conditions in a conditional generative model (in this case, a CVAE), enabling a \textit{user-guided} data generation process.
-This model (GUIDE-VAE) allows the model to generate data specific to individual users.
-To the best of our knowledge, this is the first instance of data-driven user-information integration being applied to generative modelling.
+LDA is used to create such embeddings by transforming users into vectors in a metric space that captures their similarities.
+These embeddings serve as conditions in a conditional generative model (in this work, a CVAE), enabling a \textit{user-guided} data generation process.
+To the best of our knowledge, this is the first instance of data-driven user information integration being applied to generative modelling.

-\item \textbf{Novel covariance structure and improved realism:} We introduce a new covariance matrix construction method, PDCC, which is applied in the GUIDE-VAE likelihood distribution to enhance sample realism.
-By learning \textit{dependency patterns} among features, PDCC effectively mitigates the noisy sample issue commonly encountered in VAEs while ensuring positive definiteness and avoiding singularity problems without sparsity and regularization assumptions.
-This method maintains generalizability and offers a scalable solution for realistic data generation.
-To the best of our knowledge, this is the first time such a full covariance matrix parameterization has been successfully implemented in this context.
+\item \textbf{Novel covariance structure and improved realism:} We introduce a new covariance matrix construction method, PDCC.
+It is applied in the GUIDE-VAE likelihood distribution to enhance sample realism.
+By learning \textit{dependency patterns} among features, PDCC effectively mitigates the noisy-sample issue commonly encountered in VAEs, while ensuring positive definiteness and avoiding singularity problems, without relying on sparsity or regularisation assumptions.
+This method maintains generalizability and provides a scalable solution for generating realistic data.
+To the best of our knowledge, this is the first time such a full covariance matrix parameterisation has been successfully implemented in this context.